fabien-marty/jinja-tree/README.md

 #### 4️⃣ Full Jinja / Jinja2 support (including "includes" and "inheritance")

-`jinja-tree` has several options about Jinja "search paths".
+`jinja-tree` has several options for Jinja "search paths".
 So you can use Jinja "includes" and "inheritance" features.

 ## Installation